-• Convenience is the key in the Singapore industry.
+• Convenience is the key in the Singapore industry especially for those time-strapped working consumers.
 The preference is towards modern grocery retailers, such as supermarkets and hypermarkets in particular.
-Such stores offer one-stop shopping for consumers; a clean, comfortable, and air-conditioned environment, extended opening hours as well as loyalty programs and weekly promotional offerings.
+Such stores offer one-stop shopping for consumers; a clean, comfortable, and air-conditioned environment extended opening hours as well as loyalty programs and weekly promotional offerings.